Close up on the safe lock combination

 Source: YouTube/Screenshot, Using force is not the cleanest methods, but it is the most effective in many cases

-Cheap, lightweight safesโ€”think those little hotel safes or budget modelsโ€”can sometimes be cracked with sheer force.
+Cheap, lightweight safesโ€”think those little hotel safes or hidden budget modelsโ€”can sometimes be cracked with sheer force.
 Dropping the safe from a significant height onto a hard surface or smashing it with a sledgehammer might do the trick.

 Iโ€™ll be honest: this is not the cleanest method.
 Itโ€™s noisy, risky, and could damage not only the safe but also whateverโ€™s inside.